2025 Alpine Skiing World Cup – Men's overall: Late season: Odermatt once again, despite Kristoffersen's chase

-In the first set of races after worlds, a speed weekend in Crans Montana, Switzerland, Odermatt put up another 180 points on hime snow by finishing second in the downhill to his teammate von Allmen and then winning the super-G. Kristoffersen fought back with a 140-point gain at Kransja Gora, Slovenia by winning both the giant slalom (with Odermatt third) and the slalom.
+In the first set of races after worlds, a speed weekend in Crans Montana, Switzerland, Odermatt put up another 180 points on home snow by finishing second in the downhill to his teammate von Allmen and then winning the super-G. Kristoffersen fought back with a 140-point gain at Kransja Gora, Slovenia by winning both the giant slalom (with Odermatt third) and the slalom.
 But the next racing weekend at Kvitfjell, Norway comprised two downhills and a super-G; although Dominik Paris of Italy won two of the races, and Odermatt's teammate Von Allmen won the third, Odermatt posted two seconds and a fourth for 210 points, which left him with a 570-point lead with only 600 points still to go -- meaning that Kristoffersen would have to win all the six remaining races while Odermatt was limited to no more than 30 points.
 And in the very next race, a giant slalom in Hafjell, Norway, Odermatt finished second while Kristoffersen finished 16th, ending the battle for the overall title and setting up a battle for second between Kristoffersen and race victor Loïc Meillard, also of Switzerland, who had starred at the World Championships and now rose to third, just 130 points behind.
 Meillard, last season's runner-up to Odermatt, also won the slalom the next day (with Kristoffersen fifth, clinching a podium spot for the season), closing to 75 points behind Kristoffersen for second, with only von Allmen chasing him from behind.